buckles3636/EasyBLDC/README.md

 # Easy BLDC

 ## Overview
 Easy BLDC is an open source sensorless FOC brushless dc motor driver designed to be connected to additional boards.
-I made this for project for use in underwater robotics, but it ha smany other applications.
+It is designed around the Texas Instruments DRV8305 gate driver and InstaSpin® TMS320F28027F MCU.
+I made this for project for use in underwater robotics but it has many other applications.

 ## Why FOC?
 TODO: